JaekSooley/Godot-Debug-Camera/README.md

 A simple 3D camera for Godot 4 that mimics the functionality of the editor's camera for in-game use.
-For a version that works for Godot 3, see the `godot-3` branch.

 ## Usage